 Backpack Safety

 If you carry too much weight in a backpack or wear it the wrong way, it can cause muscle pain and strain.
-Learn how to select and carry the right size of backpack to help reduce your chances of strain and injury.
+Learn how to select and carry the right size of backpack to help reduce your chances of injury.
 Pack it Light!
 Wear it Right!

 Be sure to choose a backpack that you fits your needs and is proportional to your weight and height.
 The backpack should be lightweight, so that it does not add too much to your load.

-The backpack should not weigh more than 10 % of your bodyweight.
+The backpack should not weigh more than 10% of your bodyweight.
 That means if you weigh 100 pounds, the full weight of the backpack and contents should not exceed 10 pounds.

-Clean out your backpack on a regular basis and take out items that you do not need to help ligthen the weight of the pack.
+Clean out your backpack on a regular basis and take out items that you do not need to help lighten the weight of the pack.
 Store items in a locker or office when possible.
 Bend your knees when picking up the backpack to help avoid muscle strain and pain.